IvannnHuang/system_programing_project/HW1/README.md

 ### kdtreequeryresultsdistances

 This function retrieves the distances from the query point to each of the nearest neighbors found by the most recent query (e.g., after calling `kdtreequeryaknn`).
-The distances are returned in the same order as the tags/IDs from `kdtreequeryresultstags`.

 - Arguments:
   - `tree`: the k-d tree object after a query